Citizen Science for biodiversity

 Taking part in Citizen Science is a really useful and fun way of helping the environment and expanding our scientific knowledge.

-Please stick to physical distancing and hygiene rules, and keep it local: five miles is a sensible guide.
-Try to travel by foot or cycle.
+Please stick to physical distancing and hygiene rules, and keep it local if you can.
+Why not try to travel by foot or cycle?

 Why Citizen Science?